 - FTCCIS Friday Youth programming continues on a weekly basis out of the Linnaea Education Center and incorporates the Cortes Wild! natural history exhibits

-- October 26 – Whaletown Creek restoration with FTCCIS youth; joint project with FOCI Streamkeepers and financial support from Pacific Salmon Foundation
+- October 26 – Whaletown Creek native plant restoration with FTCCIS youth; joint project with FOCI Streamkeepers and financial support from Pacific Salmon Foundation

 - November – youth continue to monitor & count spawning chum in James Creek